 There are many ways in which businesses can start to delegate some of their responsibilities to their suppliers, simultaneously improving service and reducing overall cost.
 Here are three examples of how that could work.

-“Increasingly customers are looking for a broad-range supplier with high technical and specialist knowledge”Peter Malpas, Regional Vice President Northern Europe, RS Components
+“Increasingly customers are looking for a broad-range supplier with high technical and specialist knowledge”Peter Malpas, President for EMEA, RS Components

 1. Procurement solutions